Top 15 UX/UI Designers You Should Follow to Flow Out Inspiration in 2018

 15 Best UI/UX Designers Recommended on Twitter

 In the world of user experience/user interface, there’s no shortage of new technologies and fresh design inspiration to get our creative juices flowing.
 Twitter is such a great place to dig the occasional bit of insight from experts in this industry.
-Searching around on the social media site can be a pretty frustrating experience, and we have rounded up a list of Twitter accounts for you to follow or get connected in 2017.
+Searching around on the social media site can be a pretty frustrating experience, and we have rounded up a list of famous UX designers on Twitter for you to follow or get connected in 2018.

 As a web thought leader, Luke Wroblewski has contributed to software that are widely used by 700+ million people.
 He was formerly VP designer at Yahoo, and now establishes a startup called “Input Factory”, focusing on making big value from micro mobile interactions.
 Three books on web design have been published by him.
 Also, you can find lots of UX/UI designers courses out there.

 Known as a rapid prototyping tool, Mockplus has emerged as a faster and easier existence among UX/UI designers.
 It balances well between ease-of-use and functionality, with a selection of the best UX resources, inspiration, tips & tricks for all level of designers.
-Whether the latest design trends or design preview of prototyping tool, from basic UX/UI concept analysis to overall analysis on design phenomenon , you will have fun and get inspired there.
+Whether the latest design trends or design preview of prototyping tool, from basic UX/UI concept analysis to overall analysis on design phenomenon, you will have fun and get inspired there.
+You can sign up for its newsletter and or subscribe to its NewsFeed to receive the most recent news!

 3. David Armano